 Below we describe the two things every entrepreneur needs to do before diving into any new venture.

 - Get debt-free first (if at all possible!).
 Minimize the desperate need to have your business be an overnight success just to keep a roof over your head by getting yourself debt-free.
-The more secure you are in your personal finances, the less panic you’ll feel when things are slow to gain traction, when income is inconsistent or when downtimes come.
-The first few years starting and owning a new business are fulfilling and exciting but notoriously unpredictable—you need to be prepared.
+The more secure you are in your personal finances, the less panic you’ll feel when things are slow to gain traction, when income is inconsistent, or when downtimes come.
+The first few years of starting and owning a new business are fulfilling and exciting but notoriously unpredictable—you need to be prepared.

 Here are a few tips on how to help make that happen:

 - Cut unnecessary spending.
 Shore up your resources as much as possible before incurring more risk, think “pay down, not out” whenever you can.
 Any extra windfalls or income should be put toward reducing debt.
 When the going gets tough, remember: the closer you get to becoming debt-free, the closer you get to being your own boss.
 It’s worth it!

 - Keep your day job.
 Don’t quit a job that could be paying down your debt by jumping the gun on your dream.
 Realizing goals takes time and careful planning.
 You want to position yourself in the most confident stance starting out.
 Loads of debt will only be the weight that drags you down in times when you question yourself.

 - Get on a plan.
 Accountability and structure are key to tackling anything daunting.
 There are many popular debt-reducing plans out there, like the Debt Snowball Plan by Dave Ramsey or Suze Orman’s approach.
 Pick one that works for your situation and get cracking on getting it down to zero.
 You’ll be glad you did.